 Overall this type of scenario would be similar to Polanski’s Repulsion, released a couple of decades earlier, whereby a woman in fragile mental state starts to become victim of her surroundings and a line is blurred between what is real and imaginary.
 Most critical analysis of this film seems to point to how the film falls down massively due to the plot and all of it’s “arty” clutter.

-However for mood and general strangeness of the it’s a good watch; good for a 2am sort of film.
-I suppose like a number of films that came out around the same time, there seems to be some influence from the somewhat newly founded MTV and a push for more style and visual flair sometimes took precidence over continuity, character development and for those looking for some masterpiece of story-driven genius there is a lot lacking here.
+However for mood and the film’s general strangeness it’s still a good watch; a “2am” sort of film.
+I suppose like a number of films that came out around the same time, there seems to be some influence from the somewhat newly founded MTV and a push for more style and visual flair that sometimes took precedence over continuity and character development.
+And for those looking for some masterpiece of story-driven genius there is a lot lacking here.

 As one critic had said: “I am not sure he knows where he’s going with this film, but he gets there in style.”